wylie102/duckdb.yazi/README.md

 <br><br>

-## Aditions in Previous Update

-### Default preview mode is now toggleable
+### Preview mode is now toggleable

 - Preview mode can be toggled within yazi
 - Press "K" at the top of the file to toggle between "standard" and "summarized."
-- Preview mode is remembered on a per session basis, rather than per file.
-- Is customisable in the `init.lua` see Configuration section.
+- The mode enabled at startup is customisable in the `init.lua` see Configuration section.

 ### Performance improvements through caching